brotkrueml/schema/Documentation/Developer/Events.rst

 Render additional types
 =======================

-.. versionchanged:: 3.11.0
-   This event is available in older versions, but is now official API.

 The event allows to add markup in cases where no controller is available, for example, if you want to enrich a page with structured data depending on the doktype of a page.